 If you have time you can visit The Sénanque abbey, a Notre-Dame abbey in Sénanque near Gordes that sits in the middle of the lavender fields.
 Built in the 12th century, this abbey is a beautiful example of primitive Cistercian architecture.
 Be warned that the roads to the abbey are pretty narrow and there is no light when it gets dark.

 Evening market in Aix-en-Provence near Cours Mirabeau where we bought lavender everything and Calissons.
-Calissons is a sweet delicacy unique to the region which is a mixture of finely ground almonds, melon de Provence and candied orange peel, all drawn on a wafer bed covered with royal icing setting… one word yummy.
-Bought them as gifts and finished them all on the trip!
+Calisson is a sweet delicacy unique to the region which is a mixture of finely ground almonds, melon de Provence and candied orange peel, all layered on a wafer bed covered with royal icing setting… one word yummy.
+I bought them to give as gifts and finished them all on the trip 🙂

 Harvested Lavender Fields near Sault, Provence